-Amendments to IAS 12 Income Taxes-Deferred Tax related to Assets and Liabilities arising from a Single Transaction
+Amendments to IAS 12 Income Taxes- Deferred Tax related to Assets and Liabilities arising from a Single Transaction and the corresponding right-of-use asset applying IFRS 16 at the commencement date of a lease.

 The amendments introduce a further exception from the initial recognition exemption.
 Under the amendments, an entity does not apply the initial recognition exemption for transactions that give rise to equal taxable and deductible temporary differences.